opendaylight/netconf/docs/testtool.rst

                              (default: false)
       --thread-amount THREAD-AMOUNT
-                             The number of threads to use for configuring devices. (default: 1) --throttle THROTTLE    Maximum amount of async requests that  can  be  open  at  a time, with mutltiple threads this gets divided among all threads (default: 5000) --controller-auth-username CONTROLLER-AUTH-USERNAME
+                             The number of threads to use for configuring devices. (default: 1) --throttle THROTTLE    Maximum amount of async requests that  can  be  open at a time, with mutltiple threads this  gets  divided  among  all  threads (default:
+                             5000)
+      --controller-auth-username CONTROLLER-AUTH-USERNAME
-                             Username for HTTP basic authentication to destination controller. (default: admin) --controller-auth-password CONTROLLER-AUTH-PASSWORD
+                             Username for HTTP  basic  authentication  to destination controller.
+                             (default: admin)
+      --controller-auth-password CONTROLLER-AUTH-PASSWORD
-                             Password for HTTP basic authentication to destination controller. (default: admin) --controller-ip CONTROLLER-IP
+                             Password for HTTP  basic  authentication  to destination controller.
+                             (default: admin)
+      --controller-ip CONTROLLER-IP
-                             Ip of controller if  available  it  will  be  used  for  spawning netconf connectors via topology   configuration   as   a    part   of   URI(http://<controller-ip>:<controller- port>/rests/data/...) otherwise it  will  just  start  simulated  devices  and  skip the execution of PATCH requests
+                             Ip of controller if available it  will  be used for spawning netconf connectors  via  topology  configuration  as  a  part  of  URI(http:
+                             //<controller-ip>:<controller-port>/rests/data/...)   otherwise   it
+                             will just start simulated devices  and  skip  the execution of PATCH requests
       --controller-port CONTROLLER-PORT
-                             Port of controller if available  it  will  be  used  for spawning netconf connectors via topology   configuration   as   a    part   of   URI(http://<controller-ip>:<controller- port>/rests/data/...) otherwise it  will  just  start  simulated  devices  and  skip the execution of PATCH requests
+                             Port of  controller  if  available  it  will  be  used  for spawning netconf connectors via topology configuration as a part of URI(http:
+                             //<controller-ip>:<controller-port>/rests/data/...)   otherwise   it
+                             will just start simulated devices  and  skip  the execution of PATCH requests
       --device-count DEVICES-COUNT
                              Number of simulated netconf devices to  spin.
-This  is  the number of actual ports open for the devices. (default: 1)
+This is the number of actual ports open for the devices. (default: 1) --devices-per-port DEVICES-PER-PORT
-      --devices-per-port DEVICES-PER-PORT
                              Amount of config files  generated  per  port  to  spoof more devices than are actually running (default: 1)
       --schemas-dir SCHEMAS-DIR
                              Directory containing yang  schemas  to  describe  simulated devices.
-Some schemas e.g. netconf monitoring and inet types are included by default --notification-file NOTIFICATION-FILE
+                             Some schemas e.g. netconf monitoring and  inet types are included by default
+      --notification-file NOTIFICATION-FILE
                              Xml file containing notifications  that  should  be  sent to clients after create subscription is called
       --initial-config-xml-file INITIAL-CONFIG-XML-FILE
-                             Xml file containing initial simulatted configuration to be returned via get-config rpc --starting-port STARTING-PORT
+                             Xml file containing initial simulatted  configuration to be returned via get-config rpc
+      --starting-port STARTING-PORT
                              First port  for  simulated  device.
 Each  other  device  will  have previous+1 port number (default: 17830)
       --generate-config-connection-timeout GENERATE-CONFIG-CONNECTION-TIMEOUT
                              Timeout to be generated in initial config files (default: 1800000) --generate-config-address GENERATE-CONFIG-ADDRESS